Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 --------

 There are several applications for the Starter Kit: Server Room Monitoring.
-In the following we are showing some examples which can be act as a starting point for your own projects.
+In the following we are showing some examples which can act as a starting point for your own projects.